siberianfox/g2wiki/Tool-Selection-and-Offsets.md

 These will return the tool table entry, as so:<br>
 `{"r":{"tt1":{"x":0,"y":0,"z":0,"a":0,"b":0,"c":0}},"f":[1,0,8]}`

-There is no command to read all too table entries (no uber-group)
+There is no command to read all tool table entries (no uber-group)

 Tool table 0 is reserved, cannot be set, and is always all zeros